 25. Fred Claus (2007)

-Directed by David Dobkin, this movie tells a story about an older brother who became Santa Claus after their father died.
-His brother Fred, who became an anti-Christmas cynic, came to visit him a week before Christmas and gets caught up in the festivities.
+His brother Fred, who became an anti-Christmas cynic, visits “Santa” a week before Christmas and gets caught up in the festivities.

 26. Frosty the Snowman

-This animated movie tells a story about a snowman named Frosty who came to life after donning a magic hat.
+This animated holiday movie tells a story about a snowman named Frosty who came to life after donning a magic hat.

 27. Richie Rich’s Christmas Wish (1998)

-Directed by Donald Petrie, this movie tells a story about a young boy named Richie Rich who had many things in life ,but he wanted to have at least one true friend.
-He was going to get what he wished for when he traveled to Australia with his dog Cadbury.
+This holiday movie tells a story about a young boy named Richie Rich who had many things in life, but he wanted to have at least one true friend.

 28. Frosty Returns (1992)

-Directed by Jahn Teuber, this movie tells a story about a snowman called Frosty and is a follow-up to the original Frosty movie.
+This movie tells a story about a snowman called Frosty and is a follow-up to the original Frosty movie.

 29. Jack Frost (1998)

 Directed by Michael Cooney and Keita Amemiya, this movie tells a story about Jack who was going to celebrate Christmas with his family on the night before.
-Unfortunately, he died in an accident and came back as a snowman after failing to get into heaven.

 WARNING: Might be sad and intense for younger children.
+People love this holiday movie, but it’s never been my favorite.

 30. Beethoven’s Christmas Adventure (2011)